Early Life and Education

-Noubar Afeyan was born to Armenian parents in Beirut, Lebanon, in 1962.
-His family fled the Lebanese Civil War in 1975 and immigrated to Montreal, Canada.
-He graduated from Loyola High School in 1978 and later earned a B.Eng. in chemical engineering from McGill University in 1983.
-He then moved to the US and earned a Ph.D. in biochemical engineering from the Massachusetts Institute of Technology (MIT) in 1987.
+Noubar Afeyan was born in Beirut, Lebanon, in 1962, to Armenian parents.
+His family fled the Lebanese Civil War in 1975, eventually settling in Montreal, Canada.
+Afeyan's educational journey began with chemical engineering at McGill University, followed by a Ph.D. in biochemical engineering from the Massachusetts Institute of Technology (MIT) in 1987.
+He was the first Ph.D. graduate from MIT's Center for Bioprocess Engineering.

 Rise to Success